-These are predominately government funded schools, meaning that there are no costs for any student holding a European passport and residing in the UK.
+These are predominately government funded schools, meaning that there are no costs for any student holding a British passport and residing in the UK.
 This entitles students to access full time education up until they are 19 years of age.

 These schools provide and wide and varied curriculum, as well as covering the core subjects such as English, Maths and Sciences in class sizes of approximately 30 students.
 Each school provides a good range of facilities including sports and music.

 Entrance to these schools is via application and dependent upon the relative Admissions Authority.
 Admission to each year group is based on age, and places are granted on spaces being available at the chosen school.
 Many students continue to study at UK Universities or Colleges.

 Other students may be able to attend a UK School for a period of up to 6 months.
 Please contact Alpha Guardians if this something you are interested in.